Pushplaybang/Meteor-schema-templates/readme.md

 ### CreatedBy userId
-includes the userId of the user who created the document
+Automatically includes the userId of the user who created the document
 ```js
 someSchema = new SimpleSchema([
   //...